Elk on Montana Ranches

 Numerous times the challenge from other bulls can end in fights where they spar with their antlers.
 These can be dangerous.
 They start with shoving back and forth where the bigger stronger bull usually wins.
 If they are evenly matched these fights can lead to injuries and death of the losing participant.
 Rut can exhaust bulls so much that they enter winter in a weakened state.
 The sights that Montana ranchers get to see in the private setting of the elk rut is worth the investment of buying the ranch to some.

 Once cows have been bred and winter starts the elk will group back up with cows, calves and yearling bulls.
 The bulls will many times group up in bachelor groups or stay solo.
-The elk groups will head down to where grazing is easier.
+The elk groups will head down to where grazing is easier which is usually on Montana farms and ranches.
 They will paw through snow to find any grass to carry them through the winter.
 Many times they will end up in the Montana ranches pasture and stay there for weeks on end.
 They feel safe from predators their and food is available.

 A couple of interesting facts on elk are they will actually raid bird nests and eat the baby birds and eggs.
 So elk can be meat eaters!
 Anything for protein!
 Another interesting fact is that on the Lewis & Clark expedition the group found elk to be their main sustenance.
 They killed 374 elk on the expedition.
 One more odd fact is that a bull elk measures 9 feet tall from hoof to top of antlers.
 Elk antlers are often used as elk antler chandeliers and furniture.